Choosing your best way forward, no matter which way the wind is blowing

 After we have looked for the ten types of opportunity that might exist in any situation, our next task is to choose between the options we have found.

-Peter Drucker had a very clear view about the best way to do this.
-Drucker was a hugely influential management consultant and author whose thinking shaped the modern corporation.
-And he said:
+Peter Drucker had very clear views about the best way to do this.
+He was a hugely influential author and management consultant whose thinking helped to shape the modern corporation and he said:

 “Doing the right thing is more important than doing the thing right.”

-In other words, it is better to choose a difficult path towards the outcomes you really want than an easy path towards the wrong results.
+In other words, it is better to choose a difficult path towards the outcomes we really want than an easy path towards the wrong results.
+Effectiveness is more important than efficiency.
 It is better to move slowly in the right direction than quickly in the wrong one.
-It is better to do the right things imperfectly than to do the wrong things well.
+It is better to do the right things imperfectly than the wrong things well.

-This probably seems obvious.
+This probably seems obvious to you now.
 But how many times do we go along with what’s easy rather than standing up for what’s right?
-How many times do we take the easy route and allow things to slip instead of doing the difficult work of addressing the situation?
+How many times do we allow things to slide instead of addressing the situation?
+And how often does that then lead us into a worse situation, thinking “If only we’d acted sooner”?

-Success in a time of change is partly about finding more opportunities.
-And it’s also about choosing which option is the best way forward for now, even if it seems to be different from where you ultimately want to get to.
+Success in a time of change is partly about connecting strongly with what matters most to you and who you are at your best.
+It is partly about seeing the situation more clearly.
+And it is partly about finding more opportunities to move forward.
+But it is also about then choosing which option is the best way forward for you in the wind that is blowing today.
 Because it is better to move slowly in the right direction than quickly in the wrong one.

-Having the tools to do this is another step towards becoming antifragile
+Increasing your ability to do this is another step towards becoming antifragile.

-In your work, and your life, are you deliberately moving towards the destination that matters most to you?
+In your work, and your personal life, are you deliberately moving towards the destination that matters most to you, no matter which way the wind is blowing each day?
+Or do you blow around like a leaf in the wind?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.